simi1892/billy/README.md

 Welcome to Billy, a fun little project for generating Swiss QR bills, especially handy for my bus rental side-hustle! 🚌

-This is a simple command-line interface (CLI) to manage customers and generate QR bills for them.
+This is a simple web application to manage customers and generate QR bills for them.

 This project was written solely with vibe coding (gemini-cli). ✨